How much beauty there is

 What guilt rests upon unworthy fulfillment.

-A glutton seated on his thrown.
+A glutton seated on his throne.

 The metamorphosis of protection, the road minus its views,